Croc 2: Gameplay

-Croc is controlled using the D-pad or the analog stick, and maneuvers levels by running, jumping, climbing and swimming; new to the game are the abilities to perform a triple jump and a flip jump, both of which allow Croc to reach higher altitudes than he can by jumping normally.
-Croc attacks enemies by swinging his tail in a full 360-degree motion, and can also perform a downward hit drop in order to defeat enemies as well as destroy wooden crates containing items.
-Croc's health is represented by a set life count that can be extended by purchasing certain items; upon running out of "hearts", he is sent back to the HUB world of the respective level he's in.
-Croc's life can be refilled by collecting large hearts located throughout stages, as well by collecting a certain amount of crystals in a stage.
+Croc is controlled using the D-pad or the analog stick, and he maneuvers levels by running, jumping, climbing and swimming; new to the game are the abilities to perform a triple jump and a flip jump, both of which allow Croc to reach higher altitudes than he can by jumping normally.
+Croc attacks enemies by swinging his tail in a full 360-degree motion, and he can also perform a ground pound in order to defeat enemies as well as destroy wooden crates containing items.
+Croc's health is represented by a set life count that can be extended by purchasing certain items; upon running out of "hearts", he is sent back to the hub world of the respective level he's in.
+Croc's life can be refilled by collecting large hearts located throughout stages as well by collecting a certain amount of crystals in a stage.
 Croc 2 features an additional control option titled "OmniPlay", which gives two people split control over Croc's movements and abilities for cooperative gameplay.
+Inputs for movement, attacking, jumping, sidestepping, camera, inventory as well as feedback through vibration can individually be toggled to be shared between two controllers or to be exclusively tied to the first player's controller.